Althenia

 Althenia is a genus of aquatic plants of the family Potamogetonaceae.
 This has long been a group of two species in the Mediterranean Europe and South Africa, but in 2016 was revised to include an Australasian relative, Lepilaena.
+The genus is named after the agronomist Jean Althen.

 Description

 This genus is made up of aquatic herbs.
 The bristle-like leaves are clustered at the nodes.
 The wider bases produce broad ligules.

 The flowers are unisexual.
 The male flowers have a perianth made of three minute scales and have a single stamen.

 The female flowers have a perianth made of one to three segments.
 The gynoecium has three carpels with a single pendulous ovule in each ovary.
 The filiform styles gradually pass into the carpels and the stigmas are large and oblique.
 The mature carpels are oblique and compressed with a winged or thickened margin.
 The seeds are pendulous, oblong and compressed.
 The embryo is straight.